luttje/gmod-voice-chat-recorder/README.md

     2. `lua_run eightbit.EnableBroadcast(true)` to have eightbit broadcast voice data to the Node.js server.

-9. Start the Node.js server by running `node .` in this repository directory.

-10. Join your server, don't forget to plug in a microphone, then start voice chatting.
+9. Join your server, don't forget to plug in a microphone, then start voice chatting.

-11. You'll see debug output marking how many bytes were received:
+10. You'll see debug output marking how many bytes were received:

     ```bash
     $ node .